mchenliu/SQL-Project/README.md

 Throughout this project, I have learn SQL in a systemic manner.
 Here are some of my key take-aways:

-- **Mastering Advanced Query Crafting:** mastered the skill of joining tables, subquries and CTEs.
+- :crystal_ball: **Mastering Advanced Query Crafting:** mastered the skill of joining tables, subquries and CTEs.
-- **Github and VS Manoeuvre:** familiered myself with the connetion of Git, Github, Visual Studio Code and PostgreSQL
+- :hammer: **Github and VS Manoeuvre:** familiered myself with the connetion of Git, Github, Visual Studio Code and PostgreSQL
-- **Interpreting Data for Insights:** telling a story from the results is the next step after writing correct queries.
+- :triangular_ruler: **Interpreting Data for Insights:** telling a story from the results is the next step after writing correct queries.
 Data visualization is also a crucial step.

 # Conclusions